 One of the major objectives of TPPF is to guide in the preparation of Tribal Population Plan.
 TPP shall be prepared based on the scope, size and magnitude of impacts, ensuring active participation of the tribal community, and with cooperation of the concerned Integrated Tribal Development Agency and Tribal Welfare Department.
-The views and felt needs of the community with respect to the rural road improvements shall be clearly documented for incorporating the same into the project design.
-The main features of TPP shall be a preliminary screening process, a social assessment to determine the degree and nature of impact of sub-projects, with entitlement provisions envisaged in this TPPF (and in the RPF).
+The views and felt needs of the community with respect to the water supply schemes shall be clearly documented for incorporating the same into the project design.
+The main features of TPPF shall be a a social assessment to determine the degree and nature of impact of sub-projects and Tribal Population Plan with provisions envisaged in this TPPF (and in the RPF).